Global Seal Of Biliteracy Board Of Advisors To Expand Internationally

 (MENAFN- EIN Presswire)

-New Board of Advisors Image, (L-R) Dr. Arti Khosla, Dr. Cristina Banfi, Dr. Katarzyna Przybycien, and Dr. Jinlan Tang
+New Board of Advisors, (L-R) Dr. Arti Khosla, Dr. Cristina Banfi, Dr. Katarzyna Przybycien, and Dr. Jinlan Tang

 Experts to Provide Strategic Guidance to Support Leader in Language Certification We are excited to bring together passionate individuals who offer proven leadership, expertise, and a unique understanding of the needs of bilinguals and multilinguals worldwide.”